When I had more or less plotted out our South African road trip itinerary I stepped back and took a look at the map.

 Main Camp’s Underground Hide

-Tips for Visiting Addo
+Tips for a Successful Addo Elephant Park Safari

-Obey the speed limit.
+- Obey the speed limit.

-Never drive over the dung in the road.
+- Never drive over the dung in the road.
 Endangered dung beetles breed in it, weave around

-Never get out of your vehicle (except at specified locations).
+- Never get out of your vehicle (except at specified locations).
 We saw one man who seemed to think the buffalo 50 meters away was just not quite close enough.
-He got out of his car, brandishing his cell phone, and walked closer and closer before a game drive guide finally screamed at him to get back in his car, probably saving his life.
+He got out of his car, brandishing his cell phone, and walked closer and closer before a guide finally screamed at him to get back in his car, probably saving his life.
 Don’t be that stupid.
 Worst case, you’ll get killed.
 Best case, you’ll get slapped with a large fine and have your photo displayed at headquarters (shame!)

 An Elephant Swimming Party

 The highlight of our time Addo happened one afternoon at Harpoor Dam.
 We saw (no exaggeration) hundreds of elephants surrounding the watering hole and more on their way.

 Then we moved the car to have a view of the watering hole itself.
 After the final elephant crossed the road the big guy went to join them.

 There was a tiny puddle of a pool that baby elephants splashed in, and the mothers all stood guard on the edge watching carefully.
-Elephants, they're just like us!

-Visit Addo: South Africa’s Elephant Paradise
+An Addo Elephant Park Safari in South Africa’s Elephant Paradise

 If you’ve made it this far and you’re still wondering, “Is Addo worth it?”, then there is nothing I can do for you.
-It was such a fantastic experience!

 If you’ve been and loved it, or have any questions about planning you trip, comment below!